SafetyLight/Presentations/Waking Up to AI/README.md

 ## Comments

+This talk does describe specific governance controls suitable for a small or medium business coming to grips with AI.
+But if that were the only goal, it would be a much shorter talk.
+AI aside, it also gives a realistic view of how security programs evolve in small companies, and what they are able to do with the limited resources they have.
+It was an interesting counterpoint at the ISACA conference with other presentations that covered AI risks and governance goals more generally.

 ## Contact
 I like to give talks.
 I like giving this talk.
 If you or someone you know might want me to do that, send email to talks[at]safetylight[dot]dev.